top of page

 Station across from our hotel.

-15) The falls borders Zambia and Zimbabwe,
+15) The falls border Zambia and Zimbabwe,

 ree